 - Continuing to use, even when you know you have a physical or psychological problem that could have been caused or made worse by the substance.

-Having staff who monitor the client 24 hours a day really helps to assist in catching the symptoms early.
-Once clients are detoxed, doctors can better pinpoint which symptoms are drug induced and which ones result from a person’s bipolar condition.
-Likewise, this makes it easier for doctors to determine which medications will best treat a person’s bipolar condition.
+Once clients are detoxed, doctors can pinpoint which symptoms are drug induced, and which ones result from a person’s bipolar condition.
+Detoxing also allows doctors to determine which medications will best treat a person’s bipolar condition.

-There is no reason that with the right sort of help, these clients can achieve a sense of inner balance and create more satisfying, productive lives.
+We believe that that with the right help, treatment, and care every client can achieve a sense of inner balance and create a more satisfying and productive life.